ccalbaugh/frontend-nanodegree-feedreader/README.md

 # Frontend-nanodegree-feedreader

-This project is a feedreader for different frontend programming development blogs
+This project is a feedreader for different frontend development blogs

 # Usage